 - Extreme tooth sensitivity to hot and cold

 - Small bumps on the gums around the problem tooth

 - Redness and inflammation around a tooth

 - Asymptomatic in some cases

 Timely Root Canal Procedures Can Protect Your Oral Health

-It usually only takes one visit to perform a root canal and Dr. Boscia uses special techniques to minimize pain and discomfort.
+It usually only takes one visit to our practice near Wentzville and O’Fallon to perform a root canal and Dr. Boscia uses special techniques to minimize pain and discomfort.
 He will remove the infected pulp and can fill the space with a special filling material.
 We may need to cap the tooth with a dental crown to strengthen it and smooth out the surface to ensure it looks like the rest of your natural teeth.
 Performing a root canal as soon as we detect an infection is essential for protecting your oral health.
 If the tooth is excessively damaged, we may need to extract to prevent infection from spreading to other areas of the mouth.